 Patients may develop bacterial or fungal coinfections; therefore, it is important to ensure appropriate imaging is ordered and microbiologic specimens are taken when this is suspected.

 Molecular testing is required to confirm the diagnosis.
 Molecular testing is an aid to diagnosis only.
 The World Health Organization (WHO) recommends that healthcare providers consider a positive or negative result in combination with specimen type, clinical observations, patient history, and epidemiologic information.
 Where a test result does not correspond with the clinical presentation, a new specimen should be taken and retested using the same or a different molecular test (see Limitations of molecular testing below).

 Order a nucleic acid amplification test, such as real-time reverse-transcription polymerase chain reaction (RT-PCR), for SARS-CoV-2 in patients with suspected infection whenever possible (see the Criteria section).
 Tests should be performed according to guidance issued by local health authorities and adhere to appropriate biosafety practices.
-Commonly used assays are expected to be able to detect SARS-CoV-2 variants of concern.

 Who to test